Burgess Hill railway station: Layout and facilities

 The station has a typical double-track layout, with two side platforms each long enough to hold a 12-car train.
 Both platforms are signalled bidirectionally, but in normal service platform 1 is used by northbound services towards London (and beyond to Bedford and Cambridge), while platform 2 is for southbound trains to Brighton and Littlehampton.
 Both platforms are covered by shelters approximately four carriages long at the north end, and there are also smaller shelters further down the platforms.
-There is a small café and an accessible toilet located on platform 1 and a small waiting room on platform 2.
+There is a small café and an accessible toilet located and large waiting room on platform 1 and a small waiting room on platform 2.

 The station has two car parks: the main one next to platform 1 and a smaller one adjacent to platform 2.
 Both car parks include disabled parking spaces.
+The smaller car park near platform 2 also has an Amazon Locker.

 There are three entrances/exits to and from the station, all featuring ticket barriers.
 The main entrance/exit is through the station building on Station Road, which includes the ticket office and also houses a small newsagent and a cash machine.
 Access to the platforms from the station building is via two sheltered sets of stairs, which also act as a footbridge between the two platforms.
 The other two entrances/exits link the platforms directly with the station's car parks.
 These entrances/exits are both fully wheelchair-accessible, but each one only connects directly to one of the platforms - access to the other platform is only via the aforementioned footbridge.
 This means that step-free access is available to both platforms, but step-free access between the two platforms is only possible by venturing outside the station.
 Ticket machines are located by each of the three entrances.

 Refurbishments

 In November 2020, a £1.2 million refurbishment was carried out at Burgess Hill station.
 This introduced a new waiting room on the northbound platform 1, inside of the original 1841 building which was originally a parcels store.
 Another smaller waiting room was refurbished with new furniture on the southbound platform 2.
 Refurbishments were also carried out to the two 50 metre long platform canopies, replacing the original cast iron and timber structure with a more modern steel structure.

-The surface of both platforms is also currently being repaved as of May 2021.
+In May 2021, both platforms were repaved and yellow tactile paving was installed near the platform edge.